a-urq/a-urq/README.md

 - 📫 I can be best reached at amelia.r.urquhart@gmail.com.
 Beware, I don't check my email as often as I should.

 # Contributions
+- [SHARPlib](https://github.com/keltonhalbert/SHARPlib/): Contributed to the integration of Peters et al. 2022 parcel computations.
+Contributions are currently awaiting approval.
 - <a href="https://github.com/kylejgillett/sounderpy">SounderPy</a>: Contributed to the integration of <a href="https://github.com/a-urq/ecape-parcel-py">ecape_parcel_py</a>'s parcel computation logic.
 More contributions are ongoing.
-- [SHARPlib](https://github.com/keltonhalbert/SHARPlib/): Currently contributing to the integration of Peters et al. 2022 parcel computations.

 # Currently Active Personal Projects
 -   <a href="https://github.com/a-urq/ecape-parcel-py">ecape_parcel_py</a>: A Python package that computes entrainment CAPE parcels as well as irreversible adiabatic ascent parcels according to <a href="https://journals.ametsoc.org/view/journals/atsc/79/3/JAS-D-21-0118.1.xml">Peters et. al. 2022</a>.
 Licensed under the MIT License.